TeoNikolov/wasp-ss-assignment/docs/tutorial.md

     > 06Z: [Zara] "Or me, to savor the last bit of philosophy the universe has left."
     > 07T: [Tina] "Then again, I could just slice it in three with a single kick... and we’ll all get a taste of the mystery."

-    Note how the model provided the labels.
-We'll need to change the `T`, `K`, and `Z` to conform to the avatar labels mentioned earlier.
+    Note that we will need to cleanup the response a bit; in particular, we should change the labels `T`, `K`, and `Z` to conform to our avatar labels.

 ### Exploring the limitations of LLMs